elastic/apm-pipeline-library/vars/README.md

 ```

 * tag: name of the new tag.
-* credentialsId: tthe credentials to access the repo.
+* credentialsId: the credentials to access the repo.

 ## gitPush
 Push changes to the git repo.